STRAN90/ThuyLewisNailsBrowsAndLashes/README.md

 ### Features

-The website is comprised of four pages, each is accessible from the navigation menu (home page, treatments, gallery & contact page).
+The website is composed of four pages, each is accessible from the navigation menu (home page, treatments, gallery & contact page).

 All pages on the website have:

 -A responsive navigation bar at the top which allows the user to navigate through the site.

--A footer which contains social media links to facebook and instagram.
+-A footer which contains social media links to Facebook and Instagram.
 Icons were used to keep the footer clean and because they are universally recognisable.

 * Home Page.
   * Hero Section.